 - I ****LOVE**** supporting Mums and Dads – whether one to one or through classes – I can spend hours and hours and hours (including 3am prosecco fuelled discussions) chatting about birth and parenthood.
 I am probably a teeny tiny bit obsessed.

-- If you had told me I would be a doula 10 years ago, I would have laughed until I was sick – never in my wildest dreams did I think I’d be a doula (or even know what one was).
+- If you had told me 10 years ago I’d be supporting parents as a therapist/coach/doula, I would not have believed you – never in my wildest dreams did I think I’d be doing (and loving) what I’m doing now.

 - I have birth in my blood – my great Nonna was the local wisewomen in the village in Italy and as such helped many of the women there to give birth.